All the essential protection you need...

 The Story Massage is a type of massage that combines massage strokes with the fun and creativity of words whether as story, rhyme, song etc. It is intended for individuals of all ages and abilities.
 Some of the benefits include: improved calmness and concentration, increased self-confidence, self-awareness and self-esteem, improved social skills, increased engagement in activities, better communication, building respect and positive relationships.
 The Story Massage may also have educational element if used to fit the national curriculum.

 Massage originated in Sweden.
 Swedish body massage is the original massage technique involving a sequence of movements working superficially and deeper into the tissue layers.
+Stress massage is Swedish Massage that concentrates and specialises in the relief of stress in the patient.

+Body massage originated in Sweden.
+Swedish body massage is the original massage technique involving a sequence of movements working superficially and deeper into the tissue layers.
 Movements such as effleurage work over the skin with the palm of the hand producing relaxation, whereas movements like petrissage work deeply.
 Petrissage movements such as wringing and kneading will help to relieve tension promoting deep relaxation in the tissues and muscles.
+As no two people are alike, the body massage sequence will be adapted to the client's needs.
+Areas massaged in a full body massage are normally, legs, arms front of shoulders, abdomen (optional) back of legs or thigh and back.

+Tapas Acupressure Technique (TAT) is one of the new ENERGY PSYCHOLOGY techniques.
+It has been developed by Tapas Fleming, an American acupuncturist, to treat allergies.
+It is an incredibly simple and fast technique used to treat the negative effects of allergies, trauma and beliefs.
 This powerful Energy Psychology healing technique is based on Traditional Chinese Medicine and uses a set of points on the head where many acupuncture meridians merge and enter the brain.
 Contact on these points opens up a flow of energy that allows the brain to rapidly process and release stuck information, thought patterns and beliefs.

 This is very similar to hot stone massage but using herb compresses rather than stones.

+This is an ancient, Eastern form of bodywork.
+The treatment works on the body's sen (energy) lines and incorporates the use of acupressure, yogic stretches and twists as well as breath work.
 Thai massage is a whole body technique.
 Attention is given to feet, legs, hips, the stomach, the lower and upper back, the shoulders, the head and face which is why sessions are often longer than many Western massages.
 Thai yoga massage is given in a meditative manner and is often called 'the physical application of loving kindness' because the giver wishes good health and happiness upon the receiver.

 Providing healthy and nurturing platonic therapeutic touch therapy for health and well-being.
 This can include anything from just being present, to hand-holding, to simple massage techniques.